siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

 position vector, an initial velocity vector and the constant mass matrix of the object.

-The position and velocity are both vectors of size 1 and the mass matrix is here defined as a one row * one column matrix :math:`\{ 1
+The position and velocity are both vectors of size 1.
+The mass matrix is defined as a 1 x 1 matrix.
-\}`:

 .. testcode::